dev-muhammadabid/AiShorts/README.md

 ```

 ## 🧪 Testing
-Make sure both frontend and backend are running
+Make sure both the frontend and backend are running

 Open browser at http://localhost:5173 (or your frontend port)

-Type a message and wait for real-time AI response
+Type a message and wait for a real-time AI response

 ## 📖 License
 This project is licensed under the MIT License - see the LICENSE file for details.